dotnet/docs/docs/core/tutorials/testing-library-with-visual-studio.md

 `Assert.IsFalse` | Verifies that a condition is `false`.
 The assert fails if the condition is `true`.
 `Assert.IsNotNull` | Verifies that an object is not `null`.
 The assert fails if the object is `null`.

-You can also apply the [\[ExpectedException\]](https://msdn.microsoft.com/library/microsoft.visualstudio.testtools.unittesting.expectedexceptionattribute.aspx) attribute to a test method.
+You can also apply the <xref:Microsoft.VisualStudio.TestTools.UnitTesting.ExpectedExceptionAttribute> attribute to a test method.
 It indicates the type of exception a test method is expected to throw.
 The test fails if the specified exception is not thrown.

 In testing the `StringLibrary.StartsWithUpper` method, you want to provide a number of strings that begin with an uppercase character.
-You expect the method to return `true` in these cases, so you can call the [Assert.IsTrue(Boolean, String)](https://msdn.microsoft.com/library/ms243754.aspx) method.
+You expect the method to return `true` in these cases, so you can call the <xref:Microsoft.VisualStudio.TestTools.UnitTesting.Assert.IsTrue%2A> method.
 Similarly, you want to provide a number of strings that begin with something other than an uppercase character.
-You expect the method to return `false` in these cases, so you can call the [Assert.IsFalse(Boolean, String)](https://msdn.microsoft.com/library/ms243805.aspx) method.
+You expect the method to return `false` in these cases, so you can call the <xref:Microsoft.VisualStudio.TestTools.UnitTesting.Assert.IsFalse%2A> method.

 Since your library method handles strings, you also want to make sure that it successfully handles an [empty string (`String.Empty`)](xref:System.String.Empty), a valid string that has no characters and whose <xref:System.String.Length> is 0, and a `null` string that has not been initialized.
 If `StartsWithUpper` is called as an extension method on a <xref:System.String> instance, it cannot be passed a `null` string.
 However, you can also call it directly as a static method and pass a single <xref:System.String> argument.

-You'll define three methods, each of which calls its [Assert](https://msdn.microsoft.com/library/microsoft.visualstudio.testtools.unittesting.assert.aspx) method repeatedly for each element in a string array.
+You'll define three methods, each of which calls its <xref:Microsoft.VisualStudio.TestTools.UnitTesting.Assert> method repeatedly for each element in a string array.
 Because the test method fails as soon as it encounters the first failure, you'll call a method overload that allows you to pass a string that indicates the string value used in the method call.

 To create the test methods: